HL7/cql/input/pages/02-authorsguide.md

 Table 2‑G - Elements that make up a [.kw]#Concept# type

-[.note-warning]
-____
-Note that the semantics of [.id]#Concept# are such that the codes within a given concept should be semantically _about_ the same concept (e.g. the same concept represented in different code systems, or the same concept from the same code system represented at different levels of detail), but CQL itself will make no attempt to ensure that is the case.
+> Note that the semantics of [.id]#Concept# are such that the codes within a given concept should be semantically _about_ the same concept (e.g. the same concept represented in different code systems, or the same concept from the same code system represented at different levels of detail), but CQL itself will make no attempt to ensure that is the case.
 Concepts should never be used as a surrogate for proper valueset definition.
-____
+{: .note-warning}

 The following example illustrates the concept declaration: